-The Continental Divide National Scenic Trail (Continental Divide Trail, for short), runs 3,100 miles from Canada to Mexico, passing through five states: Montana, Idaho, Wyoming, Colorado, and New Mexico.
+The most rugged of America's triple crown of long trails (the others are the Pacific Crest Trail and Appalachian Trail), the Continental Divide Trail runs 3,100 miles from Canada to Mexico, passing through five states: Montana, Idaho, Wyoming, Colorado, and New Mexico.

 The Continental Divide Trail Coalition (CDTC) estimates that as of December 2015, 85 percent of the trail is completed.
 Elevation along the Continental Divide Trail ranges from around 4,000 to 14,000 feet.

-The Continental Divide Trail is famous for its many hikers and backpackers, some of who, called thru-hikers, attempt to hike it in its entirety in a single season.
-Many books, memoirs, web sites and fan organizations are dedicated to this pursuit.
+Many thru-hikers attempt to hike the Continental Divide Trail in a single season.
+A number books, memoirs, web sites and fan organizations are dedicated to this pursuit.